Wisakedjak

-In mythology
+Mythology

 As with most mythological characters, Wisakedjak is used to explain the creation of animals or geographical locations.
 He is generally portrayed as being responsible for a great flood which destroyed the world.
 In other stories he is also one of the beings who created the current world, either on his own, or with magic given to him by the Creator for that specific purpose.

+Oral Narratives

+The oral stories of Wisakedjak passed down through generations are recorded and documented throughout that include: